 Languages you can learn: Japanese, Dutch, Danish, Greek, Bulgarian, Swahili, Swedish, Ukrainian, Vietnamese, Welsh, Chinese, French, Hungarian, Korean, Czech, English, Persian, Latin, Bosnian, and dozens more

 Free Mobile Apps for Learning a New Language or Sharpening Your Skills

 These free language learning apps will guide you through learning a language from start to finish or help you sharpen language skills that you may already have.

 Learning a new language with these free apps is particularly helpful because you'll always have them at your fingertips.
-So a few minutes waiting for an appointment gives you time to complete a lesson.
+Even a few minutes waiting for an appointment, or 15 minutes in the back of an Uber, gives you time to complete a lesson.